-During our weekly Debate Cafés we experiment different formats of debating with the intention of encouraging participants to express themselves through public speaking.
-During October we will try a theater-related format.
+During our weekly Debate Cafés, we experiment different formats of debating with the intention of encouraging participants to express themselves through public speaking.
 Find out more by following us on Facebook!

-In addition LDS sometimes organizes special events, e.g. workshops, lectures, or bigger tournaments.
+In addition, LDS sometimes organizes special events, e.g. workshops, public debates, or bigger tournaments.

 What languages do we use?

 Our regular debates are in English.
 For this we have three primary reasons: first, a significant amount of our members are internationals; second, some of our members train to take part in international competitions which are often held in English; and thirdly, we like a bit of an academical challenge.

 Do we travel abroad for international competitions?

 Yes.
 We travel several times a year to represent LDS in different international tournaments and competitions.

 Yes.
 Any LDS member can travel abroad to compete: the contesting opponents are always divided by the level of debate-experience.
 For further information, contact us via e-mail or visit one of our Debate Cafés!

 Do we serve fika during our debate cafe sessions?